IngoClemens/transferSkinCluster/README.md

 Installation is easy with the included installer.
 See installationGuide.html for more details.

 ## MEL Commands
-`// Writes the skin cluster of the selected mesh to a file. icTransferSkinCluster 0 0`
+Writes the skin cluster of the selected mesh to a file.

+`icTransferSkinCluster 0 0`

-`// Opens a window to let you select the skin cluster weights to import. icTransferSkinCluster 1 0`
+// Opens a window to let you select the skin cluster weights to import.

+`icTransferSkinCluster 1 0`

-`// Get a list of extraction commands for use in custom scripts. transferSkinCluster -h`
+// Get a list of extraction commands for use in custom scripts.

+`transferSkinCluster -h`

 ## Usage
 **Export**